 Street Food in Lucknow

-Each item that is available in the streets on Lucknow is also available at plush eating places.
-But the flavour that is imparted to the various delicacies and snacks in the streets are surely more authentic.
+Each item that is available in the streets of Lucknow is also available at plush eating places.
+But the flavour that is imparted to the various delicacies and snacks in the streets is surely more authentic.
 Also, less commercial.
 You can easily feed yourself and fill your heart’s delight for under ₹ 200.

 My Top Picks of Budget Eateries in the City

 Being from Lucknow, I’d like to draw the attention of all the foodies and would-be travelers of Lucknow to the best eateries in the city.
 Not only do these places prepare excellent food but are also quite affordable.

 This place is one of the oldest running shops in Lucknow.
 Located in Aminabad which is one of the best markets in Lucknow, you can easily satisfy your taste buds here.
 Go straight for the delicious poori sabzi and kachori after a hectic day of shopping.